the-turing-way/the-turing-way/book/website/communication/citable/citable-cff.md

 Last page of the minimal form.
 CC-BY-SA.
 ```

+##### (TODO: Check the title)

-All additional options are optional, but it is recommended that you fill the most relevant for your work.
+All additional keys are optional, but it is recommended that you fill the most relevant for your work.

 Here is a brief description of each screen:
 - Identifiers: Add DOIs, URLs, and Software Heritage identifiers;
 - Related resources: URLs of repositories related to the work and its website/landing page;